The current 5th generation of the 4Runner is assembled primarily in the city of Tahara in Japan.

-Used Toyota 4Runners are still so expensive because they are popular and in high demand.
-4Runners are also known to hold their value more so than other comparable SUVs.
-This combined with the solid reputation and quality keeps the prices at higher levels.
+Used Toyota 4Runners are still expensive because they are popular and in high demand.
+4Runners are also known to hold their value more than comparable SUVs.
+This, combined with the solid reputation and quality, increases prices.

 What Toyota Models Are Still Made In Japan?